Stand still. The trees ahead and bushes beside youFrom “Lost” by David Wagoner, in Traveling Light: Collected and New Poems.

 3. The Memoirs of Stockholm Sven by Nathaniel Ian Miller

-Here’s the advice he receives, which I noted down and have returned to a few times since reading:
+Here’s the advice he receives, which I have returned to a few times since reading:

 “For now, take stock of yourself.
 This is the chance you waxed about so long ago.
 Listen for the voice that speaks when all others go silent.
 Be alone—be entirely alone.
 I am not saying you will find anything of worth there—certainly no cosmic truth—but maybe you will begin to feel as pared down, efficient and clean as a freshly whittled stick.”